 Upgrading at Check-In (or at the Gate) Is the Best Option

 Emirates also allows you to upgrade to first class on the day of departure.
-And in our experience, it’s a much safer bet.
+In our experience, it's a much safer bet.

 On three recent Emirates flights, our team has had a 100% success rate of upgrading business class tickets into Emirates first class at the check-in counter or at the gate.
 In fact, you can even upgrade your ticket in an Emirates lounge at the entry desk on your day of departure.
 That's what our founder and CEO Jared did on a recent Emirates flight from New York City (JFK) and Milan, Italy (MXP).
 That meant that he didn't have to leave the secured area from his inbound flight to go to the ticketing counter and then later re-clear security, saving a bunch of time.

 But in many cases, asking to upgrade is easiest at the check-in desk.
-That’s what we did just a few weeks ago, when four of us made our way from Washington D.C.-Dulles (IAD) to Dubai (DXB).
+That's what we did last fall, when four of us made our way from Washington D.C.-Dulles (IAD) to Dubai (DXB).
 Two of us were already ticketed in first class while the other two were ticketed in business class – there were only two first class awards seats available at the time we booked.

 We made sure to get to the check-in counter at Dulles right when it opened – about three and a half hours before our scheduled departure – to give us the best shot of scoring an upgrade.